How to Run a Box Fan without Electricity? (6 Great Ways)

 • CPU cooling fans

-• chopping blades (scissors, box cutter, etc.)
+• Chopping blades (scissors, box cutter, etc.)

-• Peltier steel wire (Thermoelectric device)
+• Peltier steel wire (thermoelectric device)

-Step 1: Now arrange the materials in the following sequence
+Arrange the materials in the following sequence:

 Peltier > a large CPU heatsink > a small CPU heatsink > a fan motor

-Step 2: Connect the wires
+Step 2: Connect the Wires

 The red and black wires should be connected as they are the same color.
+Follow these sub-steps:

 You convert heat from the stove into electricity to run the fan as it becomes hotter.

-How to Use Water to Run a Fan
+Using Water to Run a Box Fan

-Water can also be used to power fans.
-Water, a turbine, and a fan are required.
+You will require water, a turbine, and a box fan.
 Water is converted into kinetic or mechanical energy via a turbine, essentially an impeller blade.

 1. As a basis, use a block of flat wood (about 12 inches is good for a small fan).

-5. Attach two copper wires with solder to the fan’s back (the opposite side where you will attach the blades)
+5. Attach two copper wires with solder to the fan’s back (the opposite side where you will attach the blades).

 6. Remove the wires’ frayed ends to reveal the copper wire beneath.